 Top Chrome OS questions and answers

-Q: Can all Chrome OS devices run Android apps?
+Q: Can all Chrome OS devices run Android and Linux apps?

 Q: Are Windows and macOS devices superior to Chrome OS devices?